Home > Thai Curries > Low Carb Thai Green Curry

 This post may contains links affiliate links, please read our disclosure policy.

-Thai Green Curry with chicken gets a low-carb makeover with zucchini noodles.
+Thai Green Curry with chicken gets a low-carb makeover with zucchini noodles and bamboo.
+It’s an easy weeknight dish that tastes even better the next day!

 Overhead view of 2 bowls with green curry and a napkin on the side.

 I’ve adapted this recipe to make it more accessible and easier to make.
-Even my Thai mom uses store bought curry paste for its convenience.
+Even my Thai mom uses store-bought curry paste for convenience.
 I’ll go over my favorite brands below.

 Ingredients for green curry and labeled with text.